 Step 1: Complete a Nail Technician Program

 Although it isn't always required, a number of nail technician programs require applicants to hold a high school diploma or its equivalent.
-Nail technician programs are available within cosmetology schools and will prepare graduates for state licensure.
+Nail technician programs are available within cosmetology schools and prepare graduates for state licensure.
 These programs combine both academic and practical training in the field.
-Students will learn about nail care applications, infectious control and customer service.
-The practical training will not only give students experience in the field, but will provide them with the skills necessary to create art on nails.
+Students learn about nail care applications, infectious control and customer service.
+The practical training not only gives students experience in the field, but also provides them with the skills necessary to create art on nails.
 Programs typically meet the minimum state clock hours needed for licensure.